 Clarins Moisture Replenishing Lip Balm

-A mineral oil-based balm in a tube, this was my top pick of the bunch.
+A mineral oil-based balm in a tube, this is one of my favourite balms (and it lasts ages).
 Clarins is well known for its plant extracts and this balm's rose wax, shea butter and sunflower seed oils together with the occlusive base keeps lips protected and nourished.
 It does contain 'aroma/flavour' which I take to mean fragrance of some kind, but I had no issues with it.